CNC WIRE BENDING SERVICES

 That’s Marshall’s niche.

-3D CNC WIRE BENDING AND CNC TUBE BENDING FOR MEDICAL DEVICE MANUFACTURING
+2D & 3D CNC WIRE BENDING AND TUBE BENDING FOR MEDICAL DEVICES

-Many medical device components built from wire stock begin their processing in a CNC Swiss Machine.
+Many medical device components made from wire stock begin their processing in a CNC Swiss Machine.
 Required features for this type of a medical device component can include special turned diameters, milled flats, slots, grooves, knurling, cross-holes or axial holes.
 CNC Swiss machining can provide these types of features prior to the CNC 3D wire bending operation.
 At Marshall, this manufacturing technology can be used to craft custom 2D and 3D shapes in wire diameters ranging from .062 to .156 inches.
 Our CNC wire bending capabilities are compatible with a variety of materials, including stainless steel, titanium and many other metals—and support component lengths of 5.75 to 60 inches.

 WHAT IS CNC BENDING?

 Computer numerically controlled (CNC) bending is a unique manufacturing process that uses a robotic arm to push wire or tube through a series of servo-driven rollers to bend and form materials into specific configurations.
 At Marshall, our machines are capable of generating complex bends in both wire and tubing materials, bringing exceptional accuracy and repeatability to medical device component production.

 Marshall’s automated CNC programmable bending system incorporates 2- and 3-dimensional precision bending for small-diameter, pre-machined wire and tubing.
 This advanced bending solution offers our medical customers; cost savings, improved production turn-around and consistent quality.

 HOW DOES A BENDING MACHINE WORK?